What is sleepwalking?

-Deep sleep sleepwalking.
+- Deep sleep sleepwalking.
 This is the most common type of sleepwalking and occurs while you are engaged in deep sleep.
 It happens later in the evening or in the early morning.
 People usually have no memory of this type of sleepwalking.

 The symptoms of sleepwalking go beyond just walking while in deep sleep.
 These are other common symptoms:

-Talking in sleep
+- Talking in sleep

-Screaming during sleep
+- Screaming during sleep

-Unusual behavior, such as urinating in closets or doorways; this is more common in children
+- Unusual behavior, such as urinating in closets or doorways; this is more common in children

-Little to no memory of the event
+- Little to no memory of the event

-Difficulty arousing the person from the episode, or even violent reactions from the person when aroused
+- Difficulty arousing the person from the episode, or even violent reactions from the person when aroused

-If you or a loved one is a sleepwalker, it is generally pretty easy to diagnose.
-Because sleep deprivation is often the source of sleepwalking, your doctor may perform tests or a physical examination to determine reasons that you might be sleep deprived.
+If you or a loved one is a sleepwalker, it is generally easy to diagnose.
+Because sleep deprivation is often the source of sleepwalking, your doctor may perform tests or a physical exam to determine reasons that you might be sleep deprived.
 Your doctor may ask you about stress, medications you are taking, or other things that might contribute to your sleepwalking.

 Sometimes, steps as simple as improving sleep hygiene can help.
 This can include going to bed at a consistent time every night, creating a relaxing routine before bedtime, and getting your room at a comfortable temperature that’s neither too cold nor too hot.

 Sleepwalking can be dangerous to the sleepwalker.
 One important step that you can take to make the situation safer for the sleepwalker is to remove any sharp or dangerous objects from the room, such as glass vases or tables with sharp corners.
-This will help the sleepwalker prevent injury.
+This will help prevent injury.